eevvaayou/eevvaayou.github.io/_posts/2022-05-24-page_cover.md

 <br>
 <br>

-##### 3. Risk-Based Evaluation of Existing Courses
+##### 3. Risk-Adjusted Evaluation of Current Courses
-Nudge regularly collects metrics for each academic program it offers.
-High-risk programs are identified as those presenting one or more strategic risks such as operational health of courses, relevance to Nudge’s vision, and market demand.
-Nudge uses the following indicators to identify high-risk programs:
+Nudge consistently assembles metrics for each of its academic offerings.
+Programs considered high-risk exhibit one or more strategic concerns, such as course operational health, alignment with Nudge’s objectives, and market demand.
+Nudge employs the subsequent indicators to discern high-risk programs:

 <font color="gray">

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Student enrollment and learning outcomes (including student-teacher ratio, attrition rate etc.). </u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Student enrollment metrics and learning achievements.</u><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Stakeholder satisfaction (including students etc.).</u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Satisfaction ratings from stakeholders, including students.</u><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Changes in the professional background of instructors and available resources.</u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Shifts in the instructors' professional expertise and resource availability.</u><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>The relevance of the curriculum and effectiveness of course delivery.</u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>The applicability of the curriculum and the efficacy of course instruction.</u><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Achievement of learning outcomes. </u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Successful attainment of specified learning outcomes. </u><br>

 </font>
 <br>

-Based on the aforementioned risk assessment, Nudge may adjust its teaching strategies, determine the frequency of course offerings, or even decide to discontinue the course altogether.
+Following the risk assessment mentioned above, Nudge may reconsider the offering frequency of some courses, or even choose to discontinue them entirely.

 <br>
 <br>